swarmfund/swarm-masternode/README.md

 Join the [Swarm Masternode Telegram](https://t.me/swarmmasternodes) group to connect with other Masternode operators and to get help.

+This guide assumes:
+- installation will be on a VPS as opposed to a physical machine
+- usage of Ubuntu linux
+- connecting from Windows with Putty

 ## <a name="req"></a>Requirements

-Installing a SWARM Masternode will require the following setup and specifications on the host machine/VPS:
+Installing a SWARM Masternode will require the following setup and specifications on the host machine/VPS.

 - Linux/MacOS with 1GB of RAM and minimum 20GB of disk space dedicated to IPFS data.
 - Git installed